Sunxiaoni/Algorithms-in-Big-Data-Python-Programming-/README.md

 Development and enhancement of the performance of python library GNE in terms of input argument change from HTML to URL, implementation of asyncio for performance improvement.

+### Exercise 10

+Imagine that you want to schedule a meeting of a certain duration with a co-worker.
+You have access to yourcalendar and your co-worker's calendar (both of which contain your respective meetings for the day, in theform of [startTime,endTime] , as well as both of your daily working hours (i.e., the earliest and latest timesat which you're available for meetings every day, in the form of [earliestStartTime,latestEndTime]during which you could schedule the meeting.Write a function that takes in your calendar, your daily working hours, your co-worker's calendar, your co-worker's working hours, and the duration of the meeting that you want to schedule, and that returns a list ofall the time blocks (in the form of [startTime,endTime] during which you could schedule the meeting.Note that times will be given and should be returned in 24 hour clock.

+For example: [8:30,23:59] andmeeting durations will always be in minutesSample InputYourCalendar = [['9:00', '10:30'], ['12:00', '13:00'], ['16:00', '18:00']]YourWorkingHours = ['9:00', '20:00']YourCoWorkersCalendar = [['10:00', '11:30'], ['12:30', '14:30'], ['14:30','15:00'], ['16:00', '17:00']]YourCoWorkersWorkingHours = ['10:00', '18:30']meetingDuration = 30Sample Output:[['11:30', '12:00'], ['15:00', '16:00'], ['18:00', '18:30']]

+### Exercise 11

+ou're given a non-empty array of arrays where each subarray holds three integers and represents a disk.These integers denote each disk's width, depth, and height, respectively.
+Your goal is to stack up the disks andto maximize the total height of the stack.
+A disk must have a strictly smaller width, depth, and height than anyother disk below it.Write a function that returns an array of the disks in the final stack, starting with the top disk and ending withthe bottom disk.
+Note that you can't rotate disks; in other words, the integers in each subarray must represent[width, depth, height] at all timesSample Input[[2, 1, 2], [3, 2, 3], [2, 2, 8], [2, 3, 4], [1, 3, 1], [4, 4, 5]]Sample Output (Read the disks from left to right)[[4, 4, 5], [3, 2, 3], [2, 1, 2]]Explaination : 10 (5 + 3 + 2) is the tallest height we can get by stacking disksWhen more than combination equals the maximum height , all combinations must be present in the output.